Sir Robert Baden-Powell

 Faced with declining membership and revenues, talk circulated that more money would come if the Boy Scouts abandoned its century old definition of

 and allowed entrance of those engaging in homosexual behavior.

 After an orchestrated campaign with heated public debate, the 1,400 voting members narrowly passed the change to allow gay scouts on May 23, 2013, leaving many volunteer leaders feeling betrayed.

-Robert Gates, who advanced gay agenda in the U.S. Military as Secretary of Defense in 2010, went on to become President of the Boy Scouts, where he allowed gay scout leaders in 2015.
+He went on to become President of the Boy Scouts, where he advanced the same agenda by allowing gay scout leaders beginning in 2015.

 Franklin Graham responded:

 "Robert Gates, shame on you for not having the moral courage to do what is right.